 12:00 – 1:00 p.m.
 Jamestown Harmony Express

-The Food Court opens at noon with all profits from the concessions benefitting not-for-profit organizations in the Greater Jamestown Area.
+The Food Court opens at noon with all profits from the concessions benefiting not-for-profit organizations in the Greater Jamestown Area.

-Bush School PTA: Curly Fries, Philly Cheese Steak, Fresh-Squeezed Lemonade
+Bush School PTA Bush Elem.
+PTA: Curly Fries, Philly Cheese Steak, Fresh-Squeezed Lemonade

 Jamestown Babe Ruth World Series: Italian Sausage, Fried Dough, Pizza